AlessioRW/image-video-to-ascii/README.md

 # image-video-to-ascii
-Select image and convert it to ASCII chaarcters, uses simple or extended character set.
+Select image (including gif) or video and convert it to ASCII chaarcters, uses simple or extended character set.
 If running using command line, pass e as parameter to use complex extended character set.

 Converted images can be saved to desktop, though this only works for windows.
 So if the directory